All HHS employees are eligible for HHS Ventures Funds.

 In addition to paying attention to the evaluation criteria above, here are some things to consider when submitting your proposal:

-- Ventures supports “Phase II” efforts of proven projects.
-How are you defining “Phase II”?
-What was “Phase I” of your effort?
+Ventures supports “Phase II” and “Phase III” efforts of proven projects.
+So a question you’ll need to answer: What was “Phase I” of your effort?

-- What will you be using the funds for?
-You may request “up to” the maximum of $150,000.
+What will you be using the funds for?
+You may request “up to” the maximum of $100,000.
 Please justify the requested amount by providing details on how the funds will be used.
-See Guidance on the Use of Funds (under the “more” tab) for more information on how the funding works.

-- Are there any additional resources that would supplement the Ventures resources?
+Are there any additional resources, monetary or not, from you home office or partners that would supplement the Ventures resources?